-- § 2.
-Barring exceptional circumstances, students enrolled under a credit or examination contract for the purpose of obtaining ECTS-credits will be rejected for this programme unit if they have enrolled twice for a particular programme unit without having obtained a credit certificate for that programme unit. - § 3.
+§ 2.
+Barring exceptional circumstances, students enrolled under a credit or examination contract for the purpose of obtaining ECTS-credits will be rejected for this programme unit if they have enrolled twice for a particular programme unit without having obtained a credit certificate for that programme unit.

+§ 3.
 When a student has not obtained any credits, he will not be allowed to re-enrol for the same programme, nor for course units of that programme under credit contract or exam contract, save in exceptional circumstances.
-The Examinations Board can make an exception to this rule for students who are enrolled in only one or two course units. - § 4.
-For the purposes of this article, students enrolled under an exam contract with a view to obtaining a degree or a diploma of a study programme will follow the regulations that apply to students under a diploma contract. - § 5.
+The Examinations Board can make an exception to this rule for students who are enrolled in only one or two course units.

+§ 4.
+For the purposes of this article, students enrolled under an exam contract with a view to obtaining a degree or a diploma of a study programme will follow the regulations that apply to students under a diploma contract.

+§ 5.
 Against the imposition of a binding condition or of a refusal to re-enrol, a student can submit in case of exceptional circumstances a substantiated file can be submitted to the Chairman of the Examinations Board containing at least a factual description of the exceptional circumstances, together with supporting documents.
-The appeal must be lodged with the faculty's administrative secretariat, and this: - up to and including the 16th of August insofar as the invoked circumstances were known before the start of the second examination period, - no later than five calendar days before the date of the deliberation (second examination) insofar as the exceptional circumstances occurred during the second examination period. - § 6.
+The appeal must be lodged with the faculty's administrative secretariat, and this:

+- up to and including the 16th of August insofar as the invoked circumstances were known before the start of the second examination period, - no later than five calendar days before the date of the deliberation (second examination) insofar as the exceptional circumstances occurred during the second examination period.

+Students must submit their full file to faclw@vub.be.

+§ 6.
 A decision by a partner institute to reject enrolment for a programme organised on an interuniversity level that is subject to the "Examination regulations for interuniversity master's courses involving enrolment at more than one university", shall be recognised by this institute.

-- § 7.
-Any decision to impose a binding condition or to reject enrolment will be communicated through Student SelfService. - § 8.
+§ 7.
+Any decision to impose a binding condition or to reject enrolment will be communicated through Student SelfService.

+§ 8.
 Following a break in enrolment of at least two academic years for the programme(s) and programme units for which the student was refused access, the student may submit a reasoned file in writing showing that the circumstances have changed.
 The file must be submitted before 1 June or 1 September, respectively, to the faculty administrative secretariat and will be processed by the competent committee.
-This committee may impose a binding condition on the student in accordance with § 1 of this article, as applies at the time of the decision. - § 9.
-Study progress decisions are taken subject to Article 50. - § 10.
-The provisions of this article don't apply on advanced master's programme and postgraduate programmes, unless otherwise provided in the supplementary faculty teaching and examination regulations.
+This committee may impose a binding condition on the student in accordance with § 1 of this article, as applies at the time of the decision.1